At a Glance

 ✨Be Open About Your Experience Level

-Since this opportunity welcomes all abilities, be honest about your experience with conservation work.
-Highlight your willingness to learn and participate in various activities, showing that you are adaptable and eager to contribute.
+Since this opportunity welcomes all abilities, be honest about your experience with conservation.
+Highlight your willingness to learn and participate in new activities, as this shows enthusiasm and a positive attitude.

 ✨Ask Questions